escapegameibk/host/README.md

 	"low" meaning a change from 1 to 0 and "high" meaning a change from 0 to 1.
 Both values are assumed to be true, and therefore forefilling the dependency, by default.
+4. or:
+	This dependency represents a logical or.
+It requires a "dependencies" field, of which it will check all dependencies, until one of them is forefilled, in which case it will return true.
+If it reaches the end of the array, without ever encountering a forefilled dependency, the dependency is considered not forefilled.

 #### Triggers
 The core module is specified via the module field inside of a trigger.